Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 For Facial Massage

-Use a more generous amount (4-6 drops) and massage in upward, circular motions to boost circulation and lymphatic drainage.
+Use a more generous amount (4–6 drops) and massage in upward, circular motions to support circulation and a more refreshed-looking appearance.

 As a Cleansing Oil